Why Preventative Maintenance Is Important

 Like your car, your furnace is a combustible engine that requires a tune-up to ensure safe, efficient and reliable operation.
-In most cases, furnace tune-ups aren’t just highly recommended by HVAC professionals.
-They’re often times required by the manufacturers to maintain the validity of the warranty.
+In most cases, furnace tune-ups aren’t just highly recommended by HVAC professionals, they’re often times required by the manufacturers to maintain the validity of the warranty.

-An annual furnace tune-up can be done at any time during the year, but it’s best to do it in the autumn before it gets too cold – and before HVAC technicians get too busy with service calls.
+An annual furnace tune-up can be done at any time during the year, but it’s best to do it in the fall before it gets too cold – and before HVAC technicians get too busy with service calls.
 Normally, HVAC technicians get inundated with calls during the winter.
 The last thing you want is for your furnace to break down in the middle of the night during a cold snap in the dead of winter.
 Imagine waiting days for an appointment or paying higher fees for emergency repairs.

 Below are four reasons why you should schedule a furnace tune-up today: